hashgraph/hedera-the-graph/docs/design/auth-layer.md

 - **Token:** `/realms/HederaTheGraph/protocol/openid-connect/token` to obtain the access token.
 - **Token Introspect:** `/realms/HederaTheGraph/protocol/openid-connect/token/introspect` to validate the access token and retrieve token claims.

-Users permissions will be defined with 3 custom roles: "subgraph_create", "subgraph_deploy" and "subgraph_remove".
+Users permissions will be defined with 5 custom roles: "subgraph_create", "subgraph_deploy", "subgraph_remove", "subgraph_pause" and "subgraph_resume".
 And with a custom claim called "subgraph_access" that will contain a CSV String with the subgraphs names that the user has access to.

 #### Roles:
 1. **subgraph_create:** allows the user to create a new subgraph.